reactivemarkets/reactive-docker/README.md

 ## Container Registry

 Access to the Reactive container registry is available to customers and partners of Reactive Markets.
-Login to the Reactive container registry using the username and token provided by your account manager:
+Login to the Reactive container registry using the username and token provided by the support team:

 ```bash
 $ docker login -u <username> -p <token> registry.gitlab.com